ANG78/Proof-Of-Concept-Async/README.md

-# ProofOfConcept reagarding to Async/Await
+# Proof Of Concept: Async/Await

 I intent to represent and understand using charts how to work the  keys Async/await in .NET.